Pixels for Pencils: An introduction to creative coding for artists

 He also has a Vimeo Channel with recent examples of his work

-Introduction to the course and and warm-up activity: We are the computer - thinking like an algorithm.
-In this session Dave will be introducing you to computing in art and sharing examples of his current and previous work.
-After lunch we will be exploring coding basics, pixels and frames.
-You will then create your own digital paintbrush, explore repetition, variation and chance and we will close with a review of the day and share in what we've learnt.
+Introduction to the course and warm-up activity In this session, Dave will be introducing you to computing in art and sharing examples of his current and previous work.
+After lunch, we will be exploring coding basics, pixels and frames.
+You will then create your own digital paintbrush, explore repetition, variation and chance and we will close with a review of the day and share what we've learnt.

 Artists of all disciplines with an interest in embracing technology as a medium, or as a complement to their existing practice.
 No previous experience with the techology is needed, this is an introductory course so we will go through all of the basics that you need to know.